verdaux/BookNotes/Phrases/Impressors 2.md

 - [ ] And you know that you're everything and nothing.
 - [ ] That is an Often overlooked category of an [] endeavour
 - [ ] See all these buildings?
 These buildings were once a drawing on a paper, and before that they were an idea in someone's head.
 Any idea you have, you can make manifest.
+- [ ] It's 2023, you should really hone your racism skills.